casanoe/dzBasic/README.md

 ## DzBasic version History
+### [1.0 beta 5]
+Date: 9 May 2021
+- Performance improvement (execute function is executed only for updated devices with dzbasic code)
 ### [1.0 beta 4]
 Date: 9 May 2021
 - Performance improvements (only devices with code are scanned, time tracking - TRACKTIME variable -)